vandre-sales/meliva-ds/packages/webawesome/docs/docs/components/rating.md

 ### Value-based Icons

-You can also use the `getSymbol` property to render different icons based on value.
+You can also use the `getSymbol` property to render different icons based on value and/or whether the icon is currently selected.

 ```html {.example}
 <wa-rating label="Rating" class="rating-emojis"></wa-rating>